patternfly/pf-roadmap/.github/ISSUE_TEMPLATE/epic.md

 5. Risks
  - What potential obstacles, challenges, or uncertainties could impact the success or timeline of this epic?
  - Consider technical risks, resource risks, dependency risks, market risks, etc.
+ - Is there any considerations we should make to make sure this is well tested ahead of the release?
+Be prepared to bring testing requests to SOS as PRs go up or deliverables are produced throughout the quarter.

 6. Relevant Links
  - Provide links to any supporting documentation, designs, research, or related epics.